Janet Hubert

-Janet Louise Hubert (born January 13, 1956) is an American film and television actress.
+Janet Louise Hubert (born January 13, 1956) is an American film and television actress and dancer.
 She is best known for playing the role of the original Vivian Banks on the sitcom The Fresh Prince of Bel-Air from its first season in 1990 until the end of its third season in 1993.
 Hubert was nominated for an NAACP Image Award for Outstanding Actress in a Comedy Series for her role in 1991.
 Her performance as Mignon on the digital series King Ester garnered her first Daytime Emmy Award nomination in 2020.

 Early life

 Hubert was born in Chicago, Illinois and spent her early days growing up on Chicago's South Side.
 At the age of nine she moved with her family to rural Chicago.
 She won a scholarship to the Juilliard School in New York City, but did not complete her studies.